vpthesizzler/Hybrid-Electricity-Theft-Detection/README.md

 Electricity theft is a major challenge for modern power systems, causing revenue losses, operational inefficiencies, and reliability concerns for distribution networks.

-This repository presents a **hybrid machine learning framework for electricity theft detection in smart grids** by integrating consumer load behaviour features with power system frequency information.
+This repository presents a hybrid machine learning framework for electricity theft detection in smart grids by integrating consumer load behaviour features with power system frequency information.

-The proposed approach combines **Random Forest (RF)** and **Extreme Gradient Boosting (XGBoost)** classifiers through a weighted soft-voting ensemble to improve detection capability and robustness under imbalanced smart meter data conditions.
+The proposed approach combines **Random Forest (RF)** and **Multi-Layer Perceptron (MLP)** classifiers through a weighted probability fusion strategy to improve detection performance under imbalanced smart meter data conditions.

-The framework demonstrates the potential of artificial intelligence-based methods for enhancing security, monitoring, and resilience in future smart grid infrastructures.

 ---